strapi/documentation/docs/user-docs/latest/settings/managing-global-settings.md

 ### Creating a new API token

-All API tokens created by administrators of the Strapi application are permanent tokens that cannot be regenerated or revoked.
+All API tokens created by administrators of the Strapi application are permanent tokens that cannot be regenerated.

 To create a new API token: